 Primary and Waiting List beeper staff shall provide a minimum of one (1) weeks' notice to the Intake Department Head for scheduled unavailability unless otherwise agreed upon by worker and Intake Department Head.
-Once a staff person voluntarily places his/her name on the After-Hours Beeper List, he/she implicitly agrees to provide coverage as needed for the day they pre-select unless he/she removes his/her name from the list.
+Once a staff person voluntarily places his/her/their name on the After-Hours Beeper List, he/she/they implicitly agree(s) to provide coverage as needed for the day they pre-select unless he/she/they remove(s) his/her/their name from the list.